Program: Linguistics (PhD)

 Summarize the actual results.

-37 PhD students were judged to be making satisfactory progress.
-3 were not and were so notified.
+47 PhD students were judged to be making satisfactory progress.
+3 were not and were placed on probation.

 12) State how the program used the results or plans to use the results.
 Please be specific.

 13) Beyond the results, were there additional conclusions or discoveries?

 This can include insights about assessment procedures, teaching and learning, program aspects and so on.